Hall and spin Hall viscosity ratio in 2d topological insulators: Introduction

-In earlier works, mainly the Hall viscosity of the lowest Landau level (LLL) has been computed for non-interacting \cite{Avron:1995fg} and interacting electron states, such as the Laughlin state and generalized conformal blocks \cite{Read:2008rn, tokatly:2007lsm, tokatly:2008lsm}.
-They correspond to the integer QHE (IQHE) and the fractional QHE (FQHE), respectively.
-The adiabatic property for the higher LL state has been actually considered in \cite{levay:2792}, but the connection with the Hall viscosity has not been explicitly referred in that paper.
-All the previous results are restricted to the non-relativistic systems although there are various applications of the relativistic Dirac fermion in the context of condensed-matter physics.
-Thus in this paper we will discuss the Hall viscosity of the Dirac fermion, and consider applications to graphene \cite{neto:109} and topological insulators \cite{Hasan:2010xy}, which have been remarkable topics in recent years.
+In earlier works, the Hall viscosity of the lowest Landau level (LLL) has been computed for non-interacting~\cite{Avron:1995fg} and interacting electron states, such as the Laughlin state and generalized conformal blocks~\cite{Read:2008rn,tokatly:2007lsm, tokatly:2008lsm}.
+They correspond to the integer and fractional QH states, respectively.
+Although the adiabatic property for the higher LL state has been also considered in Ref.~\cite{levay:2792}, the connection with the Hall viscosity has not been explicitly referred.
+Furthermore, all the previous results are restricted to the non-relativistic systems although there are various applications of the relativistic Dirac fermion in the context of condensed-matter physics.
+From this point of view, in this paper, we will discuss the Hall viscosity of the two-dimensional Dirac fermion, and explore its applications to graphene~\cite{neto:109} and two-dimensional topological insulators~\cite{Hasan:2010xy}, which have been remarkable topics in recent years.
+See also more recent developments in the relation to field theory~\cite{Hughes:2011hv,Nicolis:2011ey,Kimura:2011ef} and gauge/gravity duality~\cite{Saremi:2011ab}.